denotalabs/v1-periphery/contracts/README.md

 #### Use-cases
 - Minimize trust by having a default unlock/return of funds after some expiration date

-### External Contract Conditions

-1. **Boolean Conditions**
-    - Execute actions based on boolean conditions.
-    - Example: Release funds only if a certain condition is met.

-2. **Threshold Conditions**
-    - Execute actions based on numerical thresholds.
-    - Example: Release funds if a certain value exceeds a threshold.

 ### Metadata Management

 1. **Dynamic Metadata**